 What's a "Sea-bean" you ask?
 Click on over to "What's a Sea-Bean" for the full scoop including "Why do Sea-beans float?"
 Everyone knows Sea-beans float, right?
 And just because they are beans doesn't mean we are making chili.

 What I always appreciate are those scientific names.
 Sounds like geek speak, my favorite language.
-Just like my cousin Gene's website for cactus and lithops, or the shelling afficionados folks like Scott Schubbe -- lots of "you lose" possibilities for the next spelling bee.
+Just like the shelling afficionados folks like Scott Schubbe -- lots of "you lose" possibilities for the next spelling bee.
 Cuff me cause I'm guilty too.
 I used to enjoy pointing out constellations and naming the bigger stars -- just one of my many obsessive compulsive disorders.

 Whatever the geek language, it's all nice stuff to look at and admire.
 Memorize a couple of these scientific bean names and entertain your friends on your next trip to the islands.
 Hey!
 Maybe you all should hook up!
 Succulants with some Mucuna Urens (that's "Red Hamburger Beans" to us mortals) along with a couple of Cyphoma Gibbosom.
 No doubt, the beans and shells would look cool placed next to the cactus in the planter pot.
 Or is that cacti?
 Whatever.
 Take note, Gene!
 My idea!